 John Dillinger Museum

-Obsessive personal collections like Joe Pinkston's are usually sold piecemeal or thrown away when their owners die.
-Joe would probably be pleased that his Dillinger Museum, although tempered in approach, has remained essentially intact.
+Obsessive personal collections such as Joe Pinkston's are usually sold piecemeal or thrown away after their owners die.
+Fortunately, his Dillinger Museum, although tempered in approach, has remained essentially intact.
 It enlightens new generations of True Crime fans in its now-respectable afterlife.